Fisheryu1234/hugo-academic-jmwebsite_Fisher/content/publication/Yogurt_JMP/index.md

 publication: ""
 publication_short: ""

 abstract: I combine complementarity in bundle choice and consideration set of products into a demand model of differentiated products.
 I show the identification of consideration probabilities from the asymmetric demand even when only marginal market shares of products, not bundle options, are observed.
 I apply the model to the yogurt market with both consumer-level and store-level data to quantify the complementarity and the degree of limited consideration.
 I find a large demand synergy between fat-free and reduced-fat yogurts and a significant proportion of inertia, namely choosing from last purchases, in yogurt consumption.
-My results suggest substantial biases in estimates of cross price elasticities and diversion ratios when ignoring complementarity and limited consideration.
+My results suggest substantial biases in estimates of cross-price elasticities and diversion ratios when ignoring complementarity and limited consideration.

 # Summary.
 An optional shortened abstract.